ozanpali/basic-locomotion-dls-isaaclab/README.md

 ## Citing this work

-If you find the work useful and you adopt [Morphologycal Symmetries](https://arxiv.org/pdf/2403.17320), please consider citing one of our works:
+If you find the work useful and you adopt [Morphological Symmetries](https://arxiv.org/pdf/2403.17320), please consider citing one of our works:

 #### [Leveraging Symmetry in RL-based Legged Locomotion Control (IROS-2024)](https://arxiv.org/pdf/2403.17320)